Offline maps, scenes, and data

 - In the ArcGIS Online help, see Manage editor settings.

-You must ensure that tiled services have the
+You must ensure that a tiled service has the

 - In the ArcGIS Enterprise help, see Allow clients to export cache tiles.